Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Miscellaneous

-\textbf{Alternate Memory-Efficient Inference}.
-Other approaches have been developed to enhance memory efficiency in large-scale Transformer-based LLMs during inference.
-These methods encompass weight pruning \cite{michel2019sixteen}, weight factorization \cite{lan2019albert}, weight quantization \cite{zafrir2019q8bert}, weight partitioning \cite{pope2023efficiently} and knowledge distillation \cite{wang2020minilm}.
-Among these, quantization strategies are particularly vital for practical deployment of massive LLMs, as they reduce parameter precision to alleviate memory demands and accelerate inference.
-Additionally, there are simpler strategies to alleviate the large KV cache during inference like Multi-Query Attention (MQA) \cite{shazeer2019fast} and Grouped-Query Attention (GQA) \cite{ainslie2023gqa}.
-In particular, they reduce the number of heads for keys and values, and share them equally across multiple query heads.
-These approaches have already been applied into state-of-the-art LLMs such as GLM and PaLM, to the best of our knowledge.
+\textbf{Weight Compression}.
+Various methods enhance memory efficiency in large-scale LLMs through weight compression techniques, including pruning~\cite{michel2019sixteen, sun2023simple, ma2024llm}, factorization~\cite{lan2019albert}, quantization~\cite{zafrir2019q8bert}, partitioning~\cite{pope2023efficiently}, and distillation~\cite{wang2020minilm}.
+Among them, quantization strategies particularly play a crucial role in practical deployment of massive LLMs, by reducing parameter precision~\cite{dettmers2022llmint8, dettmers20228bit, kuzmin2022fp8}, thereby alleviating memory demands and accelerating both training~\cite{dettmers2023qlora, xu2023qa, li2023loftq, kim2024memory} and inference~\cite{lin2023awq, frantar2023gptq, badri2023hqq}.
+Additionally, simpler approaches exist to mitigate the large KV cache during inference, such as Multi-Query Attention (MQA)~\cite{shazeer2019fast} and Grouped-Query Attention (GQA)~\cite{ainslie2023gqa}, which save the number of heads for KV and distribute them equally across multiple queries, applied to GLM and PaLM.